 Placement of a Chest Tube

-The chest tube is surgically inserted between the ribs into the space between the inner and outer linings of the lung, known as the pleura, to help drain the air and allow the lung to re-expand.
-On occasion, the patient may be able to go home with a small chest tube.
-If a larger chest tube is needed, the patient will be required to stay in the hospital for the duration of this treatment.
+The chest tube is surgically inserted between the ribs into the space between the inner and outer linings of the lung, known as the pleura, to help drain air and allow the lung to reexpand.
+On occasion, the patient is able to go home with a small chest tube.
+If a larger chest tube is needed, the patient is required to stay in the hospital for the duration of treatment.

 In many cases, the patient requires extra oxygen during or after the procedure.

 In some cases, there may be a need for lung surgery to prevent further episodes of lung collapse.
-Sometimes, a special chemical will be surgically placed on the weakened in order to cause a scar to form as a patch.
-This procedure is called pleurodesis.
+Sometimes, a special chemical is surgically inserted into the space between the lung's inner and outer linings, causing inflammation that fuses them together.
+This procedure is called "pleurodesis."

-While they rarely occur, there are possible risks associated with the placement of a chest tube.
-These may include:
+Although they rarely occur, there are possible risks, including the following, associated with the placement of a chest tube: